The Odd Couple II: Plot

 It has been 17 years since Oscar Madison and Felix Ungar have seen each other.
-Oscar is still hosting a regular poker game and is still an untidy slob, now living in Sarasota, Florida, and he is still a sportswriter.
+Oscar is still hosting a regular poker game, now lives in Sarasota, Florida, and is still a sportswriter.
 One day, his son Bruce calls with an invitation to California for his wedding the following Sunday.
-A second shock for Oscar—the woman who his son is marrying is Felix's daughter Hannah.
+The woman who his son is marrying is Felix's daughter Hannah.